VickySteeves/NaNoWriMo-novel/novel.md

 “Have you looked at the other electives?”
 Ruth asked as they walked up to the third floor.

 “Yeah, I think I have a plan I want to run through with Dr. Cannone – this one might be my favourite though.”
 Harriet leaned over her packet with Ruth and pointed to the course:

 > Extinction Science.
 This course is concerned with explaining the causes and consequences of biological extinction through time.
 Importantly, perspectives from both the physical and organismic sciences will be employed throughout.
 This survey course will use a broad historical perspective, i.e., the vicissitudes of life on this planet during the past 600 million years, with a special focus on three events that illustrate many of the most important phenomena and puzzles connected with major losses—the Permo-Triassic, Cretaceous-Paleogene, and Late Quaternary extinctions.
 Topics covered include: the fossil record of extinction; “mass” vs. “background” extinction; extinction rates: computation and meaning; assessing causation in theory and practice; biotic and abiotic factors in extinction; understanding modern-day biotic losses.

 “Oh yeah!
-I was thinking about that course too – I did a lot of reading in undergrad about dire wolves – well, after reading _Game of Thrones_.“ Ruth laughed.
+I was thinking about that course too – I did a lot of reading in undergrad about dire wolves – well, after reading _Game of Thrones_.
+Come on – the description was too great.
+They had to be real!
+And they were.
+It was seriously a clandestine moment.“ Ruth laughed.

 “There’s no way that dire wolves are real.”
 Harriet gave her a look over her glasses with the ‘come on, girl’ face.